JordiCorbilla/ocular-disease-intelligent-recognition-deep-learning/README.md

 ![ConfusionMatrix](images/ConfusionMatrix.png)

-<p align="justify">As we can see in these confusion matrices.
-Inception does a better job of sorting items on the diagonal of the array, indicating the correct classification.
-If we had a perfect matrix, we would have to see number 50 in each cell on the diagonal.
-Therefore we have classifications with 80% of successes and others like for example the hypertension named with a 5 where we have only been able to correctly classify 22%.
-We have more than 50% of correct classifications in each class except hypertension and other pathologies with 22% and 32% respectively.
-However, despite the increase in data (through data augmentation), there are still features that have not been learned by the model.</p>

-<p align="justify">As for the VGG, we can see how the data is a bit more scattered but we also have different classifications on the diagonal.
-As for the minority hypertension class, we can also see that there was an issue here as it was unable to classify too many images in this category.</p>
+<p align="justify">The confusion matrices reveal interesting insights about the performance of the models.
+The Inception model outperforms the VGG model in correctly classifying images, as indicated by a higher number of values on the diagonal.
+However, there are still some classes, such as hypertension, where both models struggle to correctly classify images.
+The Inception model achieves an overall accuracy of 80%, with the exception of hypertension and other pathologies, where its performance drops to 22% and 32% respectively.
+This indicates that despite using data augmentation, there are still features that the model has not learned.
+On the other hand, the VGG model achieves an accuracy of 57%, with similar issues in correctly classifying hypertension images.
+Overall, both models show promise in recognizing ocular diseases, but further improvements are needed to address the misclassifications in certain classes.</p>

 ## Classification Output